-Mandatory Meeting: A mandatory meeting for all market hog exhibitors, parents/guardians, 4-H leaders and teachers will be Thursday, September 18, 2014 at 7:00 p.m. or Saturday, September 20, 2014 at 9:00 a.m. to review rules and questions concerning market hog show and sale.
+XMandatory Meeting: A mandatory meeting for all market hog exhibitors will be Thursday, September 17, 2015 at 7:00 p.m. or Saturday, September 19, 2015 at 9:00 a.m. to review rules and questions concerning market hog show and sale.
 The meetings will be held at the Agricultural Center in Bartow.
 Exhibitors failing to attend one of the two mandatory meetings will be fined \$35.00 for non attendance.
 This fine will be deducted from exhibitor's sale check.
+NO ADMITTANCE AFTER DOORS ARE CLOSED.

-Mandatory Tagging Date: All market hogs entered will be permanently ear tagged on Saturday, October 4, 2014 from 6:30 A.M. to 10:00 A.M. at the Agricultural Center in Bartow.
+Mandatory Tagging Date: All market hogs entered will be permanently ear tagged on Saturday, October 3, 2015 from 6:30 A.M. to 10:00 A.M. at the Agricultural Center in Bartow.
 Ear tag with Youth Fair symbol/number and plastic ear tag must correspond with each other.

-Exhibitors must notify the Polk County Youth Fair office of an incorrect ear tag number placed in hog's ear at initial tagging day by October 6, 2014.
+Exhibitors must notify the Polk County Youth Fair office of an incorrect ear tag number placed in hog's ear at initial tagging day by October 5, 2015.
 If the incorrect ear tag number is not reported, the ear tag placed in hog's ear will remain as is.
 In the event of loss of these ear tags, exhibitor is required to notify the Youth Fair within 48 hours after loss so market hog can be retagged.

-CONTEST: Gain-in Weight Contest: Those wishing to enter the market hog gain in weight contest will have the opportunity to weigh in their market hogs on the mandatory tagging date scheduled for October 4, 2014.
+CONTEST: Gain-in Weight Contest: Those wishing to enter the market hog gain in weight contest will have the opportunity to weigh in their market hogs on the mandatory tagging date scheduled for October 3, 2015.
 Weight recorded on certified scales at weigh-in site will be official weight.
-There is a \$25.00 gain in weight contest fee that is to be paid in cash on October 4, 2014.
+There is a \$25.00 gain in weight contest fee that is to be paid in cash on October 3, 2015.
 This contest fee is nonrefundable.
 The gain in weight contest will be based on:

-1-25 hogs entering - 1^{st} place will be awarded, 26-50 hogs entering - 1^{st} , 2^{nd} and 3^{rd} place will be awarded, 51 or greater hogs entering - 1^{st} , 2^{nd} , 3^{rd} and 4^{th} places will be awarded.
+1-25 hogs entering - 1st place will be awarded, 26-50 hogs entering - 1st, 2nd and 3rd place will be awarded, 51 or greater hogs entering - 1st, 2nd, 3rd and 4th places will be awarded.
 This will be an approximate 50% pay back with prize amounts to be determined by the Market Hog Committee.